 2. Maple Syrup.
 Like honey, it contains antioxidants that can help neutralize free radicals in the body.

-It provides essential minerals like calcium, potassium, iron, and zinc in small amounts.
+It provides small amounts of essential minerals like calcium, potassium, iron, and zinc.

 3. Dates are a good source of dietary fiber.